Green-Software-Foundation/SOFT/Transforming_Organisations_for_Sustainable_Software.md

 ### Steps and Outputs
 **Steps:**
 a.
-If not already agreed upon for energy consumption, define the OKR and KPIs and agree with stakeholders.
+If not already agreed upon for energy consumption, define the OKR and KPIs and agree with stakeholders.<br>
 b.
-Determine the environmental metrics for the IT Sustainable Strategy, e.g. Energy, Water, Electronic Waste, Sustainable Procurement.
+Determine the environmental metrics for the IT Sustainable Strategy, e.g. Energy, Water, Electronic Waste, Sustainable Procurement.<br>
 c.
-Determine if the organisation captures metrics for the environmental metrics
+Determine if the organisation captures metrics for the environmental metrics.<br>

 **Outputs:**
 a.
 Sustainable IT OKR.
-Example -  Sustainable IT OKRs
+Example -  Sustainable IT OKRs.<br>
 b.
 Water usage IT OKR.
-Example - Water Usage IT OKRs
+Example - Water Usage IT OKRs.<br>
 c.
 Electronic waste IT OKR.
-Example - Electronic Waste IT OKRs
+Example - Electronic Waste IT OKRs.<br>
 d.
 Sustainable procurement IT OKR.
-Example - Sustainable Procurement IT OKRs
+Example - Sustainable Procurement IT OKRs.<br>
 e.
 Vendor KPIs for sustainable procurement.
-Example – Vendor KPIs for Sustainable Procurement
+Example – Vendor KPIs for Sustainable Procurement.<br>

 The OKR section takes into account the business strategy, the importance of the metrics, and the availability of data from the previous sections.
 It then decides if certain performance metrics should be tracked as OKRs.
 The oversight committee/board from section 1 should be involved in the decision-making process.